The Best Trucks of 2025

 Ram Heavy Duty

-With that kind of grunt on tap, the Ram 3500 can tow up to 37,090 pounds and carry a 7,680-pound payload.
+With that kind of grunt on tap, the Ram 3500 can tow up to 37,090 lbs and carry a 7,680-lb payload.
 That’s more towing capacity than the Ford F-350 Super Duty.

 Cab choices include regular cab, extended (Quad), crew, and the Mega Cab with its cavernous amounts of rear-seat space.
 Among the many available trims is the 2500 Power Wagon, available exclusively with the 6.4-liter Hemi and in the crosshairs of Ford’s new Super Duty Tremor.

-2024 Toyota Tacoma preview front-quarter
+2024 Toyota Tacoma Review Lead In

 Toyota Tacoma

-You don’t have to look hard to find a Tacoma with hundreds of thousands of miles on the clock, likely with its original powertrain.
+You don’t have to look hard to find a Toyota Tacoma with hundreds of thousands of miles on the clock, likely with its original powertrain.
 When older models fell victim to rusty frames, Toyota replaced the crusty parts and sent the trucks back on their way to keep the odometers rolling.
 Used car listings are peppered with these trucks, demonstrating not only their longevity but also their outstanding resale value.
 With that kind of track record, there’s no questioning why the Toyota Tacoma carries on the tradition of the best-selling midsize truck.

 Related Topics